Here you can find the annual reportnot

 17,811 km

-Three weeks CITY CYCLING in Pfedelbach are over and the “Team Namibia” had 51 active cyclists.
-51 people are now - after a few more km were added - total 17,811 km and achieved a very good second place among all Pfedelbach teams and fifth place among all teams in the Hohenlohe district.
-The average per person was 349 km, with three people even cycling over 1,000 km in the three weeks.
+Three weeks City Cycling in Pfedelbach are over and there were 51 active cyclists in "Team Namibia".
+51 people are now - after a few more kilometers were added - total 17,811 km They cycled and thus achieved a very good second place among all Pfedelbach teams and fifth place among all teams in the Hohenlohe district.
+The average distance per person was 349 km, and three people even cycled over 1,000 km in the three weeks.

-Congratulations to all drivers and to team captain Margret Knoche.
+Congratulations to all the drivers and to team captain Margret Knoche.

-The entire team cycled for the club’s projects in Namibia.
-Fourteen (14) sponsors had promised 1 cent per kilometer driven to donate to the school and children's projects in Namibia.
+The entire team cycled to raise money for the club's projects in Namibia.
+Fourteen (14) sponsors had agreed 1 cent per kilometer driven to donate to school and children's projects in Namibia.
 The sponsors are

 · Eberhard Bauer from the Bauer printing company in Pfedelbach,